 The first time many pet owners may think about their pet’s oral health is when they notice bad breath, but often by that point, the disease has advanced enough to warrant extraction of some teeth.
 Waiting to provide dental care for your pet can also cause them to live with oral pain, even if they don’t show you.

 The American Veterinary Dental College says “most pets with painful dental conditions do not show clinical signs that are obvious to the owner, but this does not mean that they are not feeling pain.”
 Dogs and cats have the instinct to hide signs of illness or weakness, which makes proactively seeking dental care even more important.

-Forever Pet Dental has two locations in Portland, Oregon and Vancouver, Washington, both with the same mission of making dental care for animals affordable and part of their annual health-care routine.
+Forever Pet Dental has two locations in Portland, Oregon, and Vancouver, Washington, both with the same mission of making dental care for animals affordable and part of their annual healthcare routine.
 Their dental cleaning package is $229 and includes gas anesthesia, physical and oral examinations, dental x-rays of all of the teeth, a nail trim, and a one-on-one consultation with the veterinarian.
-Further dental care needs to result from a thorough exam and include an individualized treatment plan.
+Further dental care needs to result from a thorough exam and includes an individualized treatment plan.

 “If your pet hasn’t had a dental cleaning in more than 12 months, please don’t continue to put it off,” says Dr. Myers.
 “We’re here to help, and your pet will thank you for it.”

 Forever Pet Dental Clinics: 10194 SW Park Way, Portland, OR, 503-621-9107; and 615 SE Chkalov Dr. Ste.
 14., Vancouver, WA,360-859-3790; foreverpetdental.com